-- Test cases that are required to be run in parallel or distributed environment(which are not feasible to perform using manual testing).
+- Test cases that are required to be run in parallel or distributed environment(which are not feasible to be performed using manual testing).

 - Automation testing reduces the overall test execution time.

-- Helps in creating Continous Integration environment where in, after each code push, automatic test suite execution takes place in the new build.
+- Helps in creating Continuous Integration environment where in, after each code push, automatic test suite execution takes place with the new build.

 - Skills and expertise of an automation tool and\or programming language is required to create robust scripts.

 - Success of automation testing heavily depends on the test cases chosen for automation.
 Incorrectly chosen tests leads to wastage of resource and time invested in automation.

 - For applications with frequent changes, parallel updation is required in the test scripts.